LukeSmithxyz/based.cooking/README.md

 - `snack`
 - `spread`

-If your recipe contains no meat or dairy, include the `strict-fast` tag.
+If your recipe contains no meat or dairy, include the `fasting` tag.
 If it includes dairy but no milk, incude the `cheesefare` tag.

 ### Images